2021 Tampa Bay Christmas and Holiday Parades

 Lowry Park, 7525 N Boulevard St

-The City of Madeira Beach is hosting its 53rd Annual Festival of Lights Boat Parade on December 14th.
-The parade will start North of the Tom Stuart Causeway and travel through the inlets and end at Johns Pass Village.
+The City of Madeira Beach is hosting its 55th Annual Festival of Lights Boat Parade on December 11th.
 Madeira Beach Lighted and decorated boats will light up the waterways.

-Want to know of these events as they come up?
+Want to know about these events as they come up?